STEPico & Micropython

 This main.py file is the complete Micro-python code that implements program

-Both our and Raspberry Pi Pico use the same RP2040 as the core chip therefore you can simply follow the same procedures while figuring out the initial board setup.
+Both our STEPico and Raspberry Pi Pico use the same RP2040 as the core chip therefore you can simply follow the same procedures while figuring out the initial board setup.

 Please follow the following steps to configure the board.